emergentworks/curriculum/product-development/README.md

 # Product Development

-Code Cooperative students build technology solutions to the problems that affect them and their communities.
+*Code Cooperative students build technology solutions to the problems that affect them and their communities.*

+This document outlines a recommended approach to developing your final project, aka. your product.

-**Your product:** A website that addresses a problem you have identified in your community.
+**Your final project: A website that addresses a problem you have identified in your community.**

 ## 1. The Problem (Why?)